StarryLeo/starry-vim/README.md

 `<Leader>sv` sources the .vimrc file, instantly applying your customizations to the currently running vim instance.

-These two mappings can themselves be customized by setting the following in .vimrc.before.local:
+These two mappings can themselves be customized by setting the following in `.vimrc.before.local`:
 ```viml

     let g:starry_edit_config_mapping='<Leader>ev'